uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 - Favor placing new pages and information into an existing section over creating
 - Approach documentation from a problem solving angle rather than a technology.
 Examples:
     - Section title "Installing Software Yourself with Anaconda" vs "Anaconda"
-    - Section title "Running Analysis Jobs" vs "SLURM"
+    - Section title "Running Analysis Jobs" vs "Slurm"
 - Put redirects for any page moves in case someone has bookmarked a page (see Redirect section below)

 ## Markdown Formatting